felixlu07/erpnext_rdss/wiki_page/docs/Aicardi_Syndrome.md

 # Aicardi Syndrome

 ### Disease Overview
-Aicardi Syndrome is a rare, complex genetic disorder primarily affecting females, characterized by a distinctive triad of neurological, ophthalmological, and developmental abnormalities.
-The condition is typically identified in early infancy and presents with significant neurological challenges.
+Aicardi Syndrome is a rare, complex X-linked genetic disorder primarily affecting females, characterized by a distinctive triad of neurological, ophthalmological, and developmental abnormalities.
+The condition is typically identified in early infancy and presents with significant neurological and developmental challenges.

 ### Disease Category
-- Genetic Disorder
+- Rare Genetic Disorder
 - Neurodevelopmental Disorder
-- Congenital Disorder
 - X-linked Developmental Disorder
+- Congenital Neurological Condition

 ### Synonyms
 - Agenesis of Corpus Callosum with Chorioretinal Abnormality